mlojko/ProductCatalog/README.md

 * Health check UI endpoint [http://localhost:8080/healthcheck-ui](http://localhost:8080/healthcheck-ui).
 * When running test cases from Visual Studio make sure the DB container is up and running.
 * You can observe rate limits on Login, and AddProduct, UpdateProduct, DeleteProduct endpoints.
 See the rate limits in AppSetting.json file.
+* Watch for 'Cache hit for...' or 'Cache miss for...' in the log window to verify the Redis caching is working.

 DB
 * If you want to inspect the database with DBeaver, use 'localhost' server name and port 1433.